 Criterion Explanation Subcriteria Scores Importance 'Does anyone care?'
-A measure of how much support there is likely to be Social and cultural importance (including charisma) Responsibility - how much of the species status depends on this project?
-Important (I) Moderately important (M) Unimportant (U) Feasibility 'How easy is this to achieve?'
-An assessment of the difficulty associated with this project Logistical and political, source of funds, community attitudes Biological Feasible (F) Moderately difficult (M) Difficult (D) Benefits What good will it do?'
-A measure of how much good will result from the project.
-Reduction in extinction risk, increase in population size, extent of occurrence Collateral biological benefits, to other species or processes Highly beneficial (H) Moderately beneficial (M) Unclear benefits (U) Costs 'What will it cost?'
-An assessment of the relative economic costs of the project (or gains).
-In this criterion there are both postive and negative aspects which have to be weighed against each other Direct and indirect costs of project Direct and indirect social and economic costs and benefits that will flow from the project Expensive Moderately costly Inexpensive Urgency 'Can it be delayed?'
-A measure of whether the project is time- limited, or whether it can be delayed Extinction risk, potential for loss of opportunity if delayed Urgent Moderately urgent Less urgent Chance of success Will it work?'
-An assessment of whether or not the project will work Will it meet its specified objectives?
-Achievable Uncertain Highly uncertain example, if chance of success is nil we would not wish to invest in that species at all, so it would seem more logical to multiply other scores by the chance of success.
+A Social and cultural importance Important (I) measure of how much (including charisma) Moderately important (M) support there is likely to be Responsibility - Unimportant (U) how much of the species status depends on this project?
+Feasibility 'How easy is this to achieve?'
+Logistical and political, source of Feasible (F) An assessment of the difficulty funds, community attitudes Moderately difficult (M) associated with this project Biological Difficult (D) Benefits 'What good will it do?'
+A Reduction in extinction risk, Highly beneficial (H) measure of how much good increase in population size, extent Moderately beneficial (M) will result from the project. of occurrence Unclear benefits (U) Collateral biological benefits, to other species or processes Costs 'What will it cost?'
+An assessment Direct and indirect costs of project Expensive of the relative economic costs Direct and indirect social and Moderately costly of the project (or gains).
+In this economic costs and benefits that will Inexpensive and negative aspects which have now nom the project to be weighed against each other Urgency 'Can it be delayed?'
+A measure Extinction risk potential for loss of Urgent of whether the project is time- opportunity if delayed Moderately urgent limited or whether it can be opportainty if delayed Less urgent delayed Less urgent Chance of 'Will it work?'
+An assessment of Will it meet its specified objectives?
+Achievable success whether or not the project will tim it moot is specified esjectives.
+Uncertain work Highly uncertain example, if chance of success is nil we would not wish to invest in that species at all, so it would seem more logical to multiply other scores by the chance of success.
 Third, although we have sorted the issues into more-or-less independent categories, there still are associations between them.
 For example, the feasibility and chance of success are likely to be positively correlated, as are biological benefits and importance.
 Hence, simple scoring can lead to double-counting, which is not what was intended.